Import Source: Quark

 Your First Wine Barrel

-MEMBERS ONLYAfter 15 years of making wine, I am finally embarking upon the use of barrels and it is very exciting.
-Just having the barrels in my homewinery creates an ambiance that is softer, more aromatic and a bit primitive.
-I’m feeling that my homewinery is now more in sync with the Old World milieu of
+After 15 years of making wine, I am finally embarking upon the use of barrels and it is very exciting.
+Just having the barrels in my homewinery creates an ambiance that is

 Making Riesling Roundtable